i-am-space/CellVerse/README.md

 * Unable to handle complex combinations (3+ drugs)
 * Not contextualized to patient conditions or evolving biomedical knowledge

-GRAPH-MD is built to address:
+MediMatch is built to address:

 * Unseen or unreported adverse drug interactions
 * Multi-relational reasoning across drugs, ADRs, proteins, and conditions